Bobby & Laurie: Solo careers

 After the break-up, Allen continued performing as a soul revue act initially known as Dice, which was later renamed the Laurie Allen Revue.
+Allen became a country music singer-songwriter and issued solo albums, Once Upon a Song (1972), Any Other Man (1976) and Me 'N' Jack Daniels (1997).
+He had collaborated with indigenous boxer and country music singer Lionel Rose on Rose's second album, Jackson's Track (1971), including writing the title track.
 Bright worked in cabaret as well as acting.
 He appeared on TV police drama, Homicide.
-In 1968, he became a disc-jockey at Melbourne radio station 3XY.
+In 1968, he became a disc-jockey and radio presenter at Melbourne radio station 3XY.
+In 1973, Bright performed as the Doctor in the Melbourne stage production of Tommy.